 estimated size of puppies when full grown, or any other statements made on

-the website, at visits, or at our adoption events.
+the website, at visits, or at our adoption events about our animals.

-* All of our pets have been spayed or neutered, vaccinated appropriate to
+* All of our pets have been spayed or neutered, receive core vaccines

-their age, tested for heart worm and current on prevention in dogs, tested for
+appropriate to their age, tested for heart worm and current on prevention in

-FIV/FeLV in cats, received an initial de-worming and flea prevention, have a
+dogs, tested for FIV/FeLV in cats, received an initial de-worming and flea

-14 day health guarantee and a free physical exam to local participating
+prevention, and a free physical exam to local participating veterinary offices.

 neutered, and current on all age appropriate vaccinations could cost you a